menu Home About Me Home freebies My Store

 The only way water is getting out of this beaker is through the leaves of this plant!

 Now for the testable variables!
 What factors will cause an increase or decrease in the rate of transpiration?
-We decided to test the following factors:
+My lab will test 3 different environmental factors.

 • One plant will be placed in continuous light for 24 hours.